© Conservation Council of New Brunswick 2023

 How might government and utilities lower energy bills while modernizing the electricity system?

-Would you like to participate in a Citizens’ Assembly to answer these questions and make recommendations to federal and provincial governments and utilities on how to keep electricity affordable and eliminate energy poverty, while eliminating carbon and air pollution from the electricity system?
+Would you like to participate in a Citizens’ Assembly to make recommendations to federal and provincial governments and utilities on how to keep electricity affordable and eliminate energy poverty, while eliminating carbon and air pollution from the electricity system?

 If you are interested in participating in this important event, we ask you to consider the following:

-- Do you have access to reliable internet, computer and camera so you can join us for the Citizens’ Assembly?
+- Do you have access to reliable internet, computer and camera so you can join us for a virtual Citizens’ Assembly in February?

 - Can you spare enough time to read the background materials we will share with you to help prepare you to participate in the Citizens’ Assembly?
 Reading background materials may take you three to four hours.